 How Dating A Narcissist Can Change You

-One of the greatest dangers of dating a narcissist is that you might develop narcissistic abuse syndrome.
+One of the greatest dangers of dating a narcissist and being trapped in a narcissistic relationship pattern is that you might develop narcissistic abuse syndrome.
 When this happens, the belief that you'll never be good enough for anyone else keeps you trapped in that particular abusive relationship.

 You might also develop anxiety or depression and exhibit symptoms of post-traumatic stress.